tangledhelix/DP_presidents/README.md

 * p.
 290: changed aways to always (We have always recommended)
 * p.
 329: changed spirt to spirit (the spirit of fraternity)
 * p.
 349: changed denfinite to definite (extended for a definite plan)
 * p.
-398: corrected Thomas Jefferson residence to Va. (printed as "a.")
+398: corrected Thomas Jefferson residence to Va. (printed as “a.”)
 * p.
 406: corrected Bently to Bentley (Bentley, Rev. Charles E.)
 * p.
-414: corrected nominaiton to nomination (his [Polk's] nomination at Baltimore)
+414: corrected nominaiton to nomination (his [Polk’s] nomination at Baltimore)
 * p.
 416: corrected Tellfair to Telfair (Telfair, Edward)

 ### Ebook review ###